MichLiang/michliang.github.io/musings.md

 9/10 | Fourth Wing by Rebecca Yarros

-  - Violet Sorrengail enters a war college for dragon riders, and has to go through several trials to survive.
+  - About how the main character, Violet, enters a war college for dragon riders, and has to go through several trials to survive.
   - Found the characters/dragons to be very likable, and the book felt like a combination of HP, Divergent, Hunger Games, Eragon, and GoT.
 A fun read!

 2/10 | Happy Place by Emily Henry